Javi1591/LittleLeagueFootball/README.md

 without revealing sensitive details.
 Testing the feature with both a working and intentionally broken connection confirmed that the endpoint correctly switches between `Healthy` and `Unhealthy` while providing just enough detail for troubleshooting.

+## Week 14
+This week I focused on implementing the Logging feature for my LittleLeagueFootball application, and the main goal was to add structured logs that would be useful if something went wrong.
+I added logging to the `TeamController` and `PlayerController` using the built-in ILogger service, making sure to include both success and error paths.
+For the roster pages, it now logs when a team is successfully loaded, including the `TeamId`, `TeamName`, the number of players on the roster, and the request’s trace identifier, which makes the logs extremely helpful for tracking specific requests.
+If a team doesn’t exist, the app logs a warning with the same fields so it’s easy to find what failed.
+I also added logging in the Player Create POST action so that when a new player is added, the logs record the player's name, team, and ID, and when validation fails, the logs show the incorrect submission for debugging.
+This week really highlighted how structured logging is more than simple printouts as it provides real information that would matter in a real world system.

 ## References Used:
 Team and Player Names were sourced from NFL.com | https://www.w3schools.com/html/ |
 https://www.geeksforgeeks.org/css/how-to-create-printer-friendly-pages-with-css/ |
 Microsoft Learn.
 Health checks in ASP.NET Core. [https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks?view=aspnetcore-9.0](https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks?view=aspnetcore-9.0) |
 Microsoft Docs.
 Microsoft.Extensions.Diagnostics.HealthChecks Namespace. [https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.diagnostics.healthchecks](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.diagnostics.healthchecks) |
+Microsoft Learn.
+Logging in .NET. https://learn.microsoft.com/en-us/aspnet/core/fundamentals/logging